The hair loss treatment in ayurveda is done by knowing the causative factor for the disorder.

 - A paste of licorice made by grinding it in milk can be applied in the bald patches.

-- The seeds of fenugreek is soaked in coconut oil and kept under direct sunrays for seven days and applied to the scalp, which prevents hair loss.
+- The seeds of fenugreek are soaked in coconut oil and kept under direct sunrays for seven days and applied to the scalp, which prevents hair loss.

 - Massage 2-3 times in a week with coconut oil.
 It is good to massage with the hot coconut oil and Mix Indian gooseberry in it and heat it until the color of gooseberry turn to dark brown.